 Selenium is an essential trace mineral important for cognitive function, a healthy immune system, and fertility in both men and women.
 Selenium is found in a variety of foods, the richest sources being Brazil nuts, seafood, and organ meats.

 It is typically made from any mixture of roasted/salted Marcona raw almonds, pine nuts, and/or Hazelnuts, Roasted Garlic, Olive or Sunflower oil, and peppers like Piquillo pepper (zero heat), Bitxo peppers (similar to New Mexico chiles) and/or Nyora peppers (a sun-dried, small, round variety of red Bell peppers)

-once we finish today, our hope this will be the best pepper/tomato sauce you’ll ever taste.
+Once we finish today, we hope this will be the best pepper/tomato sauce you’ll ever taste.
 As cooks, we are focused on the quality of the food, ingredients, and textures.